Gatoch Panom: Mekelle City

 On 22 February 2018, Panom signed with Ethiopian Premier League debutantes Mekelle City FC on a contract that would keep him at the club until the end of the season.
-Due to a lingering muscle injury Panom had to sit out the first few games with the club until making his debut on 11 April 2018 against Jimma Aba Jifar FC.
+Due to a lingering muscle injury Panom had to sit out the first few games with the club until making his debut on 11 April 2018 against Jimma Aba Jifar.

 El Gouna

 In July 2018, El Gouna announced the signing of Panom.

 Al-Anwar

 In January 2020, Al-Anwar announced the signing of Panom.

+Wolaitta Dicha

+On 9 February 2021, Panom returned to Ethiopia and signed for Wolaitta Dicha.

+Newroz

+On 11 January 2025, Newroz confirmed the signing of Panom.

 International career

 In January 2014, coach Sewnet Bishaw, invited him to be a part of the Ethiopia squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Congo, Libya and Ghana.